forestgrape/coronavirus/index.md

 ### Evidence from Biological Properties

-From the [Habitat of the Betacoronavirus](#habitat) lower respiratory tract entry for Sars-CoV-1/2 is obligate for infection.
+From the [Habitat of the Betacoronavirus](#habitat) lower respiratory tract entry for Sars-CoV-1 and MERS is obligate for infection.
+For Sars-CoV-2 lower respiratory tract entry is likely for patients developing ARDS.
 As described in [particles deposition](#particles-deposition) only aerosols and tiny dry particulates enter the lower respiratory tract.
 So the two primary transmission forms are aerosol and dry form.
 Since aerosols usually are cleared quite well with the mucus flow, the dry form is likely more infectious.

 <p id="spread-patterns">---</p>

 ### Evidence from the observed Spread Patterns

-The aerosol transmission explains well the observed spread patterns of influenza.
-Dust like spreading is explaining better following observations for the observed Betacoronaviruses spread patterns than the aerosol model:
+The droplet transmission explains well the observed spread patterns of influenza.
+Dust like spreading is explaining better following observations for the observed Betacoronaviruses spread patterns than the droplet models:

-In confined settings without special protection reproduction numbers well above the number of close contacts a person has, have been observed [Mizumoto](#mizumoto).
-Which is not very likely to observe with the aerosol transmission model.
+[in work: correct that aerosol but not the droplet models could partly explain observed spread patterns] In confined settings without special protection reproduction numbers well above the number of close contacts a person has, have been observed [Mizumoto](#mizumoto).
+Which is not very likely to observe with the droplet transmission model.
 Since the movement of aerosols is affected by gravitation and therefore their concentration in the air quite rapidly decreases (see [model](#model) section).
 The movement of dry dust, on the other hand, is less affected by gravity which yields longer remaining in the air.
 The events of very high spreading have all been observed in cool outside temperature and heated indoor spaces which means dry and confined air.
 In theses settings dry dust like spreading is possible:

 * Sars-CoV-1:
 	- Hospitals in China [Mizumoto](#mizumoto)
     -  Long-Term Care Facility in Seattle [Honein et al](#honein)